phucvu-nyu/bst236/docs/chapter_optimization/gradient_descent.md

 The algorithm starts with a large step size and gradually reduces it until finding an $\eta$ that gives sufficient decrease.
 Common choices are $\beta = 0.5$ and $c = 0.1$.

+Backtracking line search requires multiple evaluations of $f(x+\eta p)$ which can be expensive.
+For large-scale problems like deep learning, it is not practical.

 ## Frank-Wolfe Algorithm